special honey to treat eye conditions

 Honey for the eyes – a precious medicine in Romania

 Our grandparents and great grandparents often used honey eyes.
 It was at handy whenever they needed it, while working in the field or at the end of a working day.
-They wound use it as a cream on red eyes with dust and dirt.
+They would use it as a cream on red eyes with dust and dirt.

 And although this honey was something long used by Romanian peasants, today we can hardly find any.